The Ashes urn: The presentation of the urn

-Joy Munns has taken these problems into account and has concluded that there were two quite separate presentations of the same urn.
+One theory, described by Joy Munns, is that there were two quite separate presentations of the same urn.
 It was presented firstly at Rupertswood at Christmas and was merely the perpetuation of a joke.
 The second and most documented event was at Easter (which was around 25 March 1883) at Rupertswood after all the formal matches had finished.
 On this occasion Joy Munns says the verse was pasted on the urn, it was placed in the red velvet bag and given to Bligh.
 Lady Clarke and Florence Morphy were both present on this occasion.
 This version of the presentation being in late March is supported by a statement made by Lord Darnley who said in 1921 that he was presented with the urn by "some ladies of Melbourne after the final defeat of his team".
-England in fact won the series 2-1.
-Bligh's 'final defeat' refers to a non-Test game in Melbourne on 12 March 1883 when they were defeated by the Victorian cricket team in the last formal match of the tour.
+England in fact won the series 2–1.
+Bligh's "final defeat" refers to a non-Test game in Melbourne on 12 March 1883 when they were defeated by the Victorian cricket team in the last formal match of the tour.

 Over Easter many of the English team were guests at Rupertswood and did not embark on the return voyage to England until 29 March.
 Ivo Bligh stayed for another five weeks during which time it is believed he became engaged to Florence Morphy.
 He sailed for England on 5 May but returned to Australia in February 1884.
 Four days after his arrival, on 9 February, he married Florence at St Mary's Church in Sunbury.
 The wedding breakfast was a very lavish affair at Rupertswood.